How Many Types of Alcoholics Are There?

 Different Types of Alcoholics

 As a complex disease, it should serve as no surprise that there are different types of alcoholics.
-The National Institutes of Health (NIH) report that there are five subtypes of alcoholism, which include:
+According to a study by the NIAAA, there are five subtypes of alcoholism:

 • Chronic severe alcoholic: Nine percent of American alcoholics fit this subtype.